Grois333/100-days-of-code/log.md

 ### Day 17: February 05, 2017

 **Today's Progress**:
 Finished for now the portfolio Webpage: Added a project to the Projects section, made a change opacity while image of the project is hovered and added a smooth scroll to the menu navs for each section of the page, with a jQuery Function.
-I will keep adding or changing things to the Portfolio in the future if necessary.
+I will keep adding and changing things to the Portfolio in the future if necessary.

 **Thoughts:**
 I will keep on adding more projects and content to the portfolio in the future.